polkadot-api/polkadot-api-docs/docs/pages/typed/tx.md

 }
 ```

-You get the `txHash`; the bunch of `events` that this extrinsic emitted (see [this section]("/typed/events") to see what to do with them); `ok` which simply tells if the extrinsic was successful (i.e. event `System.ExtrinsicSuccess` is found) and the `block` information where the tx is found.
+You get the `txHash`; the bunch of `events` that this extrinsic emitted (see [this section](/typed/events) to see what to do with them); `ok` which simply tells if the extrinsic was successful (i.e. event `System.ExtrinsicSuccess` is found), with its [`dispatchError`](#dispatcherror) and the `block` information where the tx is found.

 ### `signSubmitAndWatch`

 `signSubmitAndWatch` is the Observable-based version of `signAndSubmit`.
-The function returns an Observable and will emit a bunch of events giving information about the status of transaction in the chain, until it'll be eventually finalized.
+The function returns an Observable and will emit a bunch of events giving information about the status of transaction in the chain, until it'll be eventually finalized or definitely invalid.
 Let's see its interface:

 :::warning
 The Observable is single cast, and it's not stateful.
 The transaction will be sent to signature, broadcasted, etc on every single subscription individually.
 If you want to share the subscription, you could craft an observable using `shareLatest`.